 If a SIP identity header with signed TN for the CPN is received and the initially signaled CPN is modified by the NS/EP NGN-PS Service Provider (e.g., for routing translation or anonymity), the received SIP identity header is stripped and replaced with a new identity header as appropriate.

 The PASSporT extension mechanism for SIP RPH signing is used by the NS/EP NGN-PS Service Provider as a security protection tool.
 The originating NS/EP NGN-PS Service Provider is responsible for signing all initial NS/EP NGN-PS SIP INVITEs.
 However, a receiving Service Provider may decide whether all signed tokens are verified or only selected tokens are verified based on their security policy and threat detection mechanisms.
-In addition, a receiving Service Provider’s local policy will determine what will happen if a TN PASSporT is either not received or fails validation when an RPH PASSporT is received and validated.

 An NS/EP Terminating Carrier that receives an INVITE with a validated RPH PASSporT from a known NS/EP carrier but no Resource_Priority field may reinsert the RPH field in the INVITE after verifying the RPH PASSporT, based on local policy.

-TN signing is not a NS/EP requirement, however, TN signing for NS/EP calls are done -according to [ATIS-1000074], where the ‘orig’ claim ‘tn’ value are derived using the following rules:
+TN signing is not a NS/EP requirement, however, TN signing for NS/EP calls are done -according to [ATIS-1000074].

-The P-Asserted-Identity header field value shall be used as the telephone identity, if present, otherwise the From header field value shall be used.

-If there are two P-Asserted-Identity header field values, the authentication service shall have logic to choose the most appropriate one based on local service provider policy.

-The action taken when neither the P-Asserted-Identity header field value nor the From header contain tel URI identities is outside the scope of the SHAKEN framework.

 What happens inside a carrier’s trust domain (i.e., with regard to use of tagging, elements responsible for creating/validating tokens, etc.) is carrier-specific.

 A GETS Authentication Carrier can process all types of GETS calls (e.g., GETS AN, NT and PDN).
 For a GETS call, if the GETS Authentication Carrier is the originating network, it will perform a TN signing based on the original calling party number and the destination number entered during the PIN authentication process.
 If the GETS Authentication Carrier receives a signed TN from the originating network, the received signed TN is replaced with a TN signing based on the original calling party number and the destination number entered during the PIN authentication process.